fwmiller/cppip/README.md

 A buffer pool is a contiguous segment of memory that has been divided into a contiguous list of fixed size buffers that are managed as a stack.

-After the bufpool memory is allocated at initialization, it is divided into a sequence of fixed size buffer.
+After the bufpool memory is allocated at initialization, it is divided into a sequence of fixed size buffers.
 The base address of each of these buffers is then inserted into a stack data structure using a linked list of addresses that are stored in the first few bytes of each buffer.
 The use of a stack enables constant time insertion and removal operations that are acceptable for hard real-time applications.

 ### Buffer Queues